Cloud-based CRM software is daily support to marketers, salespeople, and customer service representatives alike.

 Create Constituent Profiles

-You already segmented your list of constituents per the advice in the last section, so now you should do something more with them.
+You’ve already segmented your list of constituents per the advice earlier in this guide, so now you should do something more with them.

-In making constituent profiles for better donor management or membership management, you can get brief but effective snapshots into each of the constituents who could become potential donors.
+In making constituent profiles for better donor management or membership management, you can get brief but effective snapshots of each of the constituents who could become potential donors.

 The profile should include such information as: